Modern Slavery & Human Trafficking Policy Statement

-The Company provides and installs Temporary Traffic Management systems to both large and small companies, local authorities and individuals who require such services.
+The Company provides and installs Temporary Traffic Management systems for both large and small companies, local authorities and individuals who require such services.

 Our supply chain ranges from large contractors to whom we provide our specialist services, providers of labour from whom we procure trained traffic management individuals, as well as other providers of goods and services.

-We directly employ 35 people, but regularly utilise varying numbers subcontract labour across all of our sites when business needs require.
+We directly employ around 35 people but regularly utilise varying numbers of subcontract labour across all of our sites when business needs require.
 Our supply chain is an integral part of our operations, and our success and reputation is inextricably linked to their performance and ethicality.